Triclosan: Policy

-In the US, triclosan is regulated as a pesticide by EPA and as a drug by FDA.
-EPA generally regulates uses on solid surfaces, and FDA regulations cover uses in personal care products.
+In the US, triclosan is regulated as a pesticide by the EPA and as a drug by the FDA.
+The EPA generally regulates uses on solid surfaces, and FDA regulations cover uses in personal care products.

 In 1974, the US FDA began the drug review monograph process for "over-the-counter (OTC) topical antimicrobial products", including triclosan and triclocarban.
 The advisory panel first met on June 29, 1972, and the agency published its proposed rule on Sept 13, 1974.
 The initial rule applied to, "OTC products containing antimicrobial ingredients for topical human use, which includes soaps, surgical scrubs, skin washes, skin cleansers, first aid preparations and additional products defined by the panel."
 The proposed rule lists dozens of products that were already on the market at the time and the firms that produced them.

-In 1978 FDA published a tentative final monograph (TFM) for topical antimicrobial products.
+In 1978 the FDA published a tentative final monograph (TFM) for topical antimicrobial products.
 The record was re-opened in March 1979 to take into account six comments the agency received during the period for submitting objections to the TFM, including new data submitted by Procter & Gamble on the safety and effectiveness of triclocarban and by Ciba-Geigy on the proliferation of use of triclosan.
 The document states that, "significant amounts of new and previously unconsidered data were submitted with each of the above petitions."
 It was re-opened again in October of that year to permit interested persons to submit further data establishing conditions for the safety, effectiveness and labeling of over-the-counter topical antimicrobial products for human use.